deanblackborough/gm-platformer/README.md

 A basic platformer starter project for Game Maker.
 I'm creating this as a starting point for myself and my kids, I'll get all the basics working for them and then we can all create our own games.

-I'm adding many more comments that I would normally, these are to explain what each section of code does so my kids can easily see which parts of the code they may need to modify.
+I'm adding many more comments than I would normally, these are to explain what each section of code does so my kids can easily see which parts of the code they may need to modify.

 I'm only building the basics of each feature, if you decide to use this starter project you are probably going to need to tweak things here and there.

+Check out a game my Son is building using this starter kit [here](https://github.com/jackblackborough/platformer-starter) - it gives you and idea on how to use the Project - you should but your stuff in MyGame and extend the base objects and inherit the create step to make changes.

 I've working on `showDebug` options.
 The intention is if you set it to true in the create event for an object useful values and information will display to help explain what is happening - this is very much to do/work in progress.